debezium/debezium-design-documents/DDD-12.md

 </dependency>
 ```

-the configuration property delegated to define the connector class should be unavailable and already defined inside the extension:
+With this solution, the configuration property delegated to define the connector class should be unavailable and already defined inside the extension:
 ```txt
 connector.class=io.debezium.connector.mysql.MySqlConnector
 ```